rashmikampurath/Git-Demo/git_demo1.md

 This change is done remotely by my colleague!

-I have corrected the spelling on my local computer
+I have corrected the spelling on my local computer!!!!